Eiō: End of Denōsen matches and upgrade to major title status

 In February 2017, Dwango and the JSA announced the 2nd Denōsen match would be the last to be held since the games between professionals and computers had fulfilled their intended purpose.
 After the 2nd Denosen match, Dwango announced that had reached an agreement with the JSA to upgrade the Eiō Tournament to major-title status and replace the two-game match against the Denō Tournament winner with a best-of-seven match between the reigning Eiō title holder and the winner of a challenger tournament.
 Since there would be no reigning title holder at the start of the 3rd Eiō Tournament in 2017, the two finalists of the challenger tournament would play a best-of-seven match to determine the winner of the Eiō title.

 The upgrade in status of the Eiō Tournament made it the first new major title match in 34 years and the first to be sponsored by an IT company; in addition, the total prize fund for the tournament was also such that it made it the third highest among major title tournaments after only the Ryūō and Meijin.
 The first winner of the Eiō title was Taichi Takami in May 2018.

 Change in tournament format

 After the Eiō Tournament was upgraded to major title status, the final match to determine the overall winner for the third, fourth and fifth Eiō Tournaments was a best-of-seven format with the first player to win four games winning the match.
-On October 29, 2020, however, the JSA announced that title match format would change to a best-of-five format starting with the 6th Eiō Tournament in conjunction with Fujiya Co. replacing Dwango as the tournament's cosponsor.
+On October 29, 2020, however, the JSA announced that title match format would change to a best-of-five format starting with the 6th Eiō Tournament in conjunction with Fujiya Co. replacing Dwango as the tournament's co-sponsor.
 In addition, the time control for each game of the final match would change to four hours per player followed by a secondary byo-yomi time control of sixty seconds per move.
 The change in sponsor dropped the Eio from third to sixth in importance of all major title matches.